-- 1) How will you be able to choose to respond to challenges with a fixed or growth mindset? - 2) How will you be able to apply your assessment to new contexts, using a growth mindset. - 3) How will you be able to try new approaches when faced with challenges?
+- 1) How will you be able to choose to respond to challenges with a fixed or growth mindset? - 2) How will you be able to apply your assessment to new contexts, using a growth mindset? - 3) How will you be able to try new approaches when faced with challenges?

-They were then shown ways in which they could start TODAY to increase their future success.
-These action items included:
+Students were then shown ways in which they could start TODAY to increase their future success.
+According to Lee (2014), these action items included: